Apple Tree, Malus pumila: “Love-Struck”

 Have you ever just known that your blind date has some shadowy past behind his chiseled cheekbones?
 Well, meet apple trees, the plant equivalent of dating baggage.
 Beneath the rosy exterior, we’ve got the whole Garden of Eden original sin debacle.
 Then there’s the tiny matter of prompting the Trojan War.
 And giving Hercules grief in the garden of Hesperides, and delivering the poison to the lovely Snow White.
-On the plus side, the tree arguably saved Asian and European civilizations as one of the only fruits that could last through the long winters.
+On the plus side, Malus pumila arguably saved Asian and European civilizations by producing one of the only fruits that could last through the long winters.
 Cab for two, please.

 Above: Photograph by Nicole Franzen.